walkerhughes/portfolio/lorenz_equations.md

 <p><span class="math display">\[||\delta(t)|| ∼ ||\delta(0)|| e^{\lambda t}\]</span></p>

 where lambda is a constant called the Lyapunov exponent.
-In other words, the log of delta <i>t<i> is approximately <i>linear<i> as a function of time, with slope lambda, so we can estimate this through linear regression.
+In other words, the log of delta t is approximately linear as a function of time, with slope lambda, so we can estimate this through linear regression.
+A positive Lyapunov exponent indicates chaos is present in the system.

 ```python
 # init solution to find point in attractor